-With our graduates already working in the BBC and in the independent sector in Bristol and beyond, we have established ourselves as part of the industry here in the city.
+With many of our graduates already working in the BBC and in the independent sector in Bristol and beyond, we have established ourselves as part of the production community here in the city.

-Our BBC Partnership is unique and so is our location, bringing opportunities for engagement, collaboration and ultimately employment - the BBC highly values the talent, fresh ideas and enthusiasm of our students.
+Our BBC Natural History Unit Partnership is unique and so is our location, bringing opportunities for engagement, collaboration and ultimately employment - the BBC highly values the talent, fresh ideas and enthusiasm of our students.

 Your final project

-As part of the Professional production module you will create your own 10 minute film with supporting multiplatform content.
-This project will showcase your skills and abilities and provide valuable portfolio material to showcase to potential employers.
+As part of the Professional Production module, you'll create your own short-form film (approximately 12-minute duration) together with industry standard deliverables.
+This project will showcase your skills and abilities for planning and completing a production to industry standard.